Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_spy_enabled                             0       // Whether or not the spy should spawn ttt_hivemind_enabled                        0       // Whether or not the hive mind should spawn ttt_guesser_enabled                         0       // Whether or not the guesser should spawn
+ttt_spy_enabled                             0       // Whether or not the spy should spawn ttt_hivemind_enabled                        0       // Whether or not the hive mind should spawn ttt_guesser_enabled                         0       // Whether or not the guesser should spawn ttt_quartermaster_enabled                   0       // Whether or not the quartermaster should spawn

 // Individual Role Spawn Weights ttt_hypnotist_spawn_weight                  1       // The weight assigned to spawning the hypnotist